mbourgey/Concordia_Workshop_Biopython/README.md

 by Mathieu Bourgey, _Ph.D_

-This Workshop is an adaptation of the [general Biopython tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html)
+This Workshop is an adaptation of some interesting point of the [general Biopython tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html)

 ## Learning objectives
 During this wiorkshop you will learn: